 The Graduate Scholarship Award was developed in 2008 to reward an incoming full time or part time graduate student for his/her scholarly work.
-Participation in the competition for the award is not mandatory, but all students in SPP 501 who wish to participate are encouraged to do so.
+Participation in the competition for the award is not mandatory, but all students in SLP 501 who wish to participate are encouraged to do so.
 The award is given to a candidate based on the quality and feasibility of his/her research proposal.
 Further, the student who receives the award will be expected to develop his/her proposal into a scholarly product.
-The product may be a thesis or a formal paper (e.g., literature review) that can be submitted for publication to an appropriate journal.
+The product may be a thesis or a formal paper (e.g., literature review) that can be submitted for publication to an appropriate journal or for presentation at a professional convention (e.g., ASHA or PSHA).

 The award recipient will be identified at the end of the first semester of classes.
 The recipient will receive a \$1,000 when the scholarly product is submitted for publication.
-The money can be used to support the recipient's graduate studies (e.g., textbooks, tuition, etc.)

-Further details about this award will be provided to students at the beginning of fall semester in SPP 501.
+The money can be used to support the recipient's graduate studies (e.g., textbooks, tuition, etc.) Further details about this award will be provided to students at the beginning of fall semester in SLP 501.